A California doctor said his wife died in an accidental fall. Her injuries told a different story.

 He is appealing his conviction.

 Produced by Gayane Keshishyan Mendez and Stephanie Slifer.
 Alicia Tejada is the coordinating producer.
 Chelsea Narvaez is the associate producer.
 Michelle Fanucci, Cindy Cesare and Michelle Sigona are the development producers.
 Danielle Austen is the development associate producer.
 Gary Winter, Atticus Brady, Michelle Harris, Jason Schmidt and Michael Baluzy are the editors.
-Lourdes Aguiar is the senior producer
+Lourdes Aguiar is the senior producer.
+Nancy Kramer is the executive story editor.
+Judy Tygard is the executive producer.